-- 1. Around 86% of adolescent girls and 88% of adolescent boys are in school or college. - 2.
-A very low percentage of adolescents consumed fruits, while a high percentage consumed refined grains/baked goods and vegetables. - 3.
+- 1. Around 83% of adolescent girls and boys are in school or college. - 2.
+A very low percentage of adolescents consumed fruits, while a high percentage consumed white roots and tubers. - 3.
 Adolescents see or hear advertisements for food or packaged drinks mainly from mass media (e.g., television, radio, social media) and shop signs or displays. - 4.
 Few adolescents are involved in agricultural tasks, and girls are more involved in food-related and other household tasks than boys. - 5.
-A very low percentage of girls and boys want to be farmers (primary occupation) in the future.
+A very low percentage of girls and boys want to be farmers in the future.